suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/landon-martin-TQWvE-pqoeU-unsplash.jpg" width = "750"/>

-In repository, I've created my introduction video so that employers could take a look at it and get to know my core strengths, passion and key knowledge in the field of data science and machine learning in general.
+In repository, I've created my __introduction video__ so that __employers__ could take a look at it and get to know my core __strengths__, __passion__ and __key knowledge__ in the field of data science and machine learning in general.
 Feel free to download the file and take a look at the video.
 Below is the link for my professional introduction repository.
-Feel free to download the files and view the mp4 files.
+Feel free to download the files and view the __mp4__ files.
 Thanks.

 https://github.com/suhasmaddali/Professional-Introduction-Repository